gitkraken/vscode-gitlens/README.md

 ### GitLens

 Quick access to many GitLens features.
-Also the home of GitKraken teams and collaboration services (e.g. GitKraken Workspaces), help, and support.
+Also the home of GitKraken teams and collaboration services (e.g. Cloud Patches, Cloud Workspaces), help, and support.

 - **Home** &mdash; Quick access to many features.
 - [**Cloud Patches `Preview`**](#cloud-patches-preview) &mdash; Easily and securely share code with your teammates
-- [**GitKraken Workspaces `Preview`**](#gitkraken-workspaces-preview) &mdash; Easily group and manage multiple repositories together, accessible from anywhere, streamlining your workflow.
+- [**Cloud Workspaces `Preview`**](#gitkraken-workspaces-preview) &mdash; Easily group and manage multiple repositories together, accessible from anywhere, streamlining your workflow.
-- **GitKraken Account** &mdash; Power-up with GitKraken Cloud Services.

 ### Source Control